AaltoAsia/O-MI-reservations/README.md

 uploading programs to hardware.

 Some http server for serving the user interface in `UserHtml` directory on the same server as an O-MI node server.
+I used [nginx](https://nginx.org/en/download.html) with [this kind of configuration](./doc/nginx_reservations.conf)

 [O-MI node server](https://github.com/TK009/O-MI/releases/tag/ChargingPole-mechatronics)
 with agent for handling the reservations.
 This link has it preinstalled.